shinnosukehattori/fix_symmetry/README.md

 ## Overview

-`FixSymmetry` is a custom LAMMPS fix that enforces crystal symmetry during simulations.
+`FixSymmetry` is a custom LAMMPS fix that enforces crystal symmetry during simulations, porting from ase.
 It utilizes the `spglib` library to obtain symmetry operations based on the specified space group.

 This guide provides step-by-step instructions to install `FixSymmetry` into LAMMPS and run a test simulation to verify its functionality.